-In what follows we will extend Gawron's (1996) dynamic model of domain restriction with an analysis of interrogative sentences.
-Utilizing the close correspondence between information states in dynamic semantics - sets of world-assignment pairs - and structured propositions, the obtained analysis of questions and focus will solve the discussed difficulties combining the positive sides of partitions and structured meanings, and will allow a number of further applications, such as a promising account of topic marking in English.
+In what follows we shall present an update semantics of questions and focus.
+Utilizing the close correspondence between information states in dynamic semantics - sets of world-assignment pairs - and structured propositions, the obtained analysis will combine the positive sides of partitions and structured meanings, solve the discussed difficulties and allow a number of further applications.

-2. An update semantics of questions and focus
+2 An update semantics of questions and focus

-In Gawron 1996, the introduction of a quantificational operator is separated by the introduction of the quantificational domain.
-The latter is allowed to be fixed nonlocally.
-The intuition is that domains of quantification are constructed by combining constraints that arise from different sources.
-These constraints are encoded in so called environments which map variables to sets of possible assignments encoding information about which values are possible for them.
-We propose to interpret the semantic contribution of interrogative sentences in term of extensions of these Gawronian environments.
+In this section we shall present an update semantics of questions and focus building on Gawron's (1996) dynamic model of domain restriction.
+In Gawron's analysis, the introduction of a quantificational operator was separated by the introduction of the quantificational domain.
+The latter was allowed to be fixed non-locally.
+The intuition was that domains of quantification are constructed by combining constraints that arise from different sources.
+These constraints were encoded in so called environments which mapped variables to sets of possible assignments encoding information about which values are possible for them.
+In this article, we propose to interpret the semantic contribution of interrogative sentences in term of extensions of these Gawronian environments.
 In our formalism, an environment is a sequence of sets of world-assignment pairs.
 We will take these sets to represent the topics under discussion in the current context.
 Interrogative sentences will be analyzed as setting up new topics, or expanding on previously introduced ones.
 From a topic in an environment we can easily recover the partition it would induce on the current information state.
 Therefore, we will be able to define all of the logical notions which are relevant for a theory of questions and answers.
 Since our topics are as fine-grained as abstracts, we will improve, though, on the partition theory with respect to phenomena like constituent answers or alternative questions.
 On the other hand, since interrogatives are associated with a uniform semantic type, we will also improve on the structured meaning account with respect to the embedding and coordination of questions.
 Finally, since, as in Gawron, topics encode domain restrictions, we will be able to account for the impact of questions on subsequent domains of alternatives and account for the 'gentlemen' example discussed in the introductory section of this article.

-2.1.
-A closer look
+2.1 A closer look